 In modern day we have slowly redefined what it means to be in love.
 Long gone are the heteronormative views of the past, as we move into an age of equality and acceptance.
-When planning a gay wedding, therefore, you may want to avoid anything that reinforces these outdated gender beliefs and stereotypes.
+When planning a same-sex wedding, therefore, you may want to avoid anything that reinforces these outdated gender beliefs and stereotypes.

 Although some couples may choose to loosely plan their day based on structures set by straight weddings, some may choose to create their own ceremonies and new traditions.
 It is completely up to you!
-We’ve put together this quick guide to help those who want to navigate the easiest way to throw a great destination gay wedding.
+We’ve put together this quick guide to help those who want to navigate the easiest way to throw a great destination same-sex wedding.

 Where can I get married?